NKulling/SWECO25/layer_standardization_example/README.md

 ## SWECO25 Layer Standardization

-[This R code](https://github.com/NKulling/SWECO25/blob/main/layer_standardization_example/standardization_SWECO25.R) provides an example on how SWECO25 layers were standardized.
-For a detailed example showing the reprojection process from LV03 to LV95 GCS, see XXX
+This section offers an illustrative example of how the standardization of SWECO25 layers was carried out.
+Two distinct standardization pipelines are provided here, allowing for the standardization of raster layers in a manner consistent with SWECO25.
+One pipeline utilizes original raster data from the WGS84 CRS, while the other employs original raster data from the LV03 CRS.

 The standardization workflow includes 4 main steps:

-1) Reproject the original layer to the CH1903+ Swiss CRS (from WGS 84)
+1) Reproject the original layer to the CH1903+ Swiss CRS
 2) Resample to the SWECO25 grid
 3) Multiply float values by 100 and round them
 4) Export as GeoTIFF